rgreminger/tilburg-science-hub/docs/workflow/automation.md

     your temporary and output files, and re-run `make` to see whether everything works (and reproduces).

-## Some examples of when `make` becomes useful
+**Advanced use cases**

+This [book by O'Reilly Media](https://www.oreilly.com/openbook/make3/book/index.csp) explains all the bells and whistles about using `make`.
+Definitely recommended!

+## Miscellaneous

+### Why is `make` useful?

-- You have a script that takes a very long time to build a dataset (let's say a couple of hours), and another script that runs an analysis on it.
+- You may have a script that takes a very long time to build a dataset (let's say a couple of hours), and another script that runs an analysis on it.
 You only would like to produce a new dataset if actually code to make that dataset has changed.
 Using `make`, your computer will figure out what code to execute to get you your final analysis.

-- You want to run a robustness check on a larger sample, using a virtual computer you have rented in the cloud.
+- You may want to run a robustness check on a larger sample, using a virtual computer you have rented in the cloud.
 To run your analysis, you would have to spend hours of executing script after script to make sure the project runs the way you want.
 Using `make `, you can simply ship your entire code off to the cluster, change the sample size, and wait for the job to be done.

-## Make versus...
+### Are there alternatives to `make`?

+**Other build tools**

-Below is a list of some popular pipeline tools.
-For more, please check [Awesome Pipeline](https://github.com/pditommaso/awesome-pipeline) and [Awesome Workflow](https://github.com/meirwah/awesome-workflow-engines).
+There are dozens of build tools in the market, many of which are open source.
+For more information, please check [Awesome Pipeline](https://github.com/pditommaso/awesome-pipeline) and [Awesome Workflow](https://github.com/meirwah/awesome-workflow-engines).

 - [Dagster](https://github.com/dagster-io/dagster)/[Dask](https://github.com/dask/dask)/[Kedro](https://github.com/quantumblacklabs/kedro)/[Pachyderm](https://github.com/pachyderm/pachyderm)/[Reflow](https://github.com/grailbio/reflow): for data analysts